takapi327/ldbc/docs/src/main/mdoc/en/reference/Connector.md

 yield
 ```

-**Savepoint Release**
+**Releasing Savepoints**

-To release a Savepoint, pass the Savepoint to the `releaseSavepoint` method.
+To release a savepoint, pass the savepoint to the `releaseSavepoint` method.
-After releasing a Savepoint, commit the entire transaction and the transactions after that Savepoint will be committed.
+After releasing a savepoint, if you commit the entire transaction, the transaction after that savepoint will be committed.

 ```scala 3
 for